syncfusion-content/blazor-docs/blazor/pager/getting-started.md

 Now, register the Syncfusion Blazor Service in the Blazor Server App or Blazor WebAssembly App.
 Here, Syncfusion Blazor Service is registered by setting [IgnoreScriptIsolation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.GlobalOptions.html?&_ga=2.80827295.945255991.1647838461-1223836246.1561029397#Syncfusion_Blazor_GlobalOptions_IgnoreScriptIsolation) property as true to load the scripts externally in the [next steps](#add-script-reference).

-> From 2022 Vol1 (20.1) version - The default value of `IgnoreScriptIsolation` is changed to `true`, so, you don’t have to set the `IgnoreScriptIsolation` property explicitly to refer to scripts externally.
+> From 2022 Vol-1 (20.1) version, the default value of `IgnoreScriptIsolation` is changed to `true`.
+It is not necessary to set the `IgnoreScriptIsolation` property to refer scripts externally, since the default value has already been changed to true, and this property is obsolete.

 ### Blazor Server App